Skip to main content

 Tempo Activity Feed Automation

-Tempo’s Activity Feed draws its information from a wide range of providers to create suggestions for you, including Google Calendar, Office 365 Calendar, Jira, Visual Studio Code (VS Code), and JetBrains.
+Tempo’s Activity Feed draws its information from a wide range of providers to create suggestions for you, including Google Calendar, Microsoft 365 Calendar, Jira, Visual Studio Code (VS Code), and JetBrains.
 Generally speaking, working in one of these providers will trigger the creation of a suggestion that appears as an activity card in My Work.

 When you're working with two activity sources at the same time, an algorithm calculates activities from the collected events.